Meet Justos, the new Brazilian insurtech that just got backing from the CEOs of 7 unicorns – TechCrunch

 Kaszek’s Andy Young said his firm was impressed by the team’s previous experience and passion for what they’re building.

 “It’s a huge space, ripe for innovation and this is the type of team that can take it to the next level,” Young told TechCrunch.
-“The team has taken an approach to building an insurance platform that blends being consumer centric and data driven to produce something that is not only cheaper and rewards safety but as the brand implies in Portuguese, is fairer.”
+“The team has taken an approach to building an insurance platform that blends being consumer-centric and data-driven to produce something that is not only cheaper and rewards safety but as the brand implies in Portuguese, is fairer.”